Semanames/sigp_images/README.md

 > https://docs.docker.com/compose/install/

 ### Basic commands
-To initiate our microservice architecture you should run this command from the root of this project:
+To initiate our microservice architecture you should run this command from the root of this project:<br />
 `docker-compose up` <br />
 To terminate this session:
 `docker-compose down` <br />